OnsharpTeam/Onsharp/README.md

 ## Documentations
 We take great care to provide good documentation so that the introduction, but also the work with Onsharp is as easy as possible for everyone.
 We are not perfect, but we try our best.
 Here you can find our documentations: https://onsharp.gitbook.io/docs/

+> The docuemntations are sill work in progress!

 ## The Team
 | <a href="https://github.com/DasDarki" target="_blank">**DasDarki**</a> |
 | :---: |